dhocker/athomepowerlineserver/README.md

 #### As a Daemon

-This technique will set up AtHomePowerlineServer so that it automatically starts when Raspbian boots up.
+This technique will set up AtHomePowerlineServer so that it automatically starts when Raspberry Pi OS boots up.

 Change the AtHomePowerlineServerD.sh script as needed.
 * Where you